 How much money can you set aside for future healthcare spending with an HSA?

 The Internal Revenue Services (IRS) sets the annual HSA limits.
 The maximum annual contribution is dependent upon whether you are on an individual or family plan.
-Here is a list of contribution limits from 2018–2019 and the upcoming 2020 year:
+Here is a list of contribution limits for the 2019 and 2020 calendar year:

 Tax Year Single Family Catch-Up Contributions (age 55 and over)